Priya P. V.: Coaching career

 diploma in coaching from the National Institute of Sport, Patiala.
 In 2007, she acquired the AFC-C license.
 Her first achievement as a coach came in 2012 as she led the under-14 India women team to win the AFC under-14 Championship.
-The team again got the title in 2013 under Priya's stewardship.
+The team again won the title in 2013 under Priya's stewardship.
 Later, she became the first women from Kerala to get the AFC-A license in coaching.
-In 2020, she led Gokulam Kerala (women) to claim their first ever Indian Women's League title.
+In 2020, she led Gokulam Kerala (women) to claim their first–ever Indian Women's League title.